tabey/TPRF/README.md

 ## The Three Steps

 1. **Time-Series Regressions** — Regress the target on each predictor individually.
 The resulting slopes (β) measure each indicator's relevance to the target.
 2. **Cross-Sectional Regression** — At each time period, regress the observed indicators onto their β weights.
-This yields the TPRF factor: a weighted average where indicators with stronger target relationships receive higher loadings.
+This yields the TPRF factor: a linear combination where indicators with stronger target relationships receive higher loadings.
 3. **Forecasting Regression** — Use the TPRF factor as an exogenous regressor in an ARX/ARIMAX model to produce forecasts.

 Steps 1 and 2 use only lagged target data, so there is no look-ahead bias.
 The β weights are frozen after Step 1, making real-time updates fast and stable.